 Advanced Calculus I

 Algebraic and topological structure of the real number system; rigorous development of one-variable calculus including continuous, differentiable, and Riemann integrable functions and the Fundamental Theorem of Calculus; uniform convergence of a sequence of functions; contributions of Newton, Leibniz, Cauchy, Riemann, and Weierstrass.
 Students intending to continue studying mathematics at a graduate level are encouraged to take Math 531 instead of this class.
-Prerequisites: Mathematics 202, 212, or 222; not open to students who have had Mathematics 531.
+Prerequisite: Mathematics 202, 212, or 222.
+Not open to students who have taken Mathematics 531.
+Instructor: Staff